 Benefits and Retirement Administration

-The Benefits and Retirement Administration (BRA) is responsible for the service delivery of the District’s benefits program and policies for 32,000 benefit-eligible employees and retirees (pre- and post-October 1, 1987).
-This includes the plan management, contracting and communication of all health, voluntary and retirement programs.
+The Benefits and Retirement Administration (BRA) is responsible for the service delivery of the District’s benefits program and policies for 32,000 benefit-eligible employees and retirees (pre and post October 1, 1987).
+This includes the plan management, contracting, and communication for all health, voluntary, and retirement programs.
 In addition, BRA oversees the Police and Firefighters’ Retirement and Relief Board, which makes determinations and decisions on all retirement and survivor benefit claims and cases.

 - The Police and Firefighters’ Retirement and Relief Board - Members and alternates appointed by the Mayor from among persons who are employees of the District of Columbia Government: one member and alternate, each from the District of Columbia Department of Human Resources, Office of the Attorney General, Department of Health, Metropolitan Police and Fire Departments; and two (2) members, appointed from among persons who are not officers or employees of the District of Columbia Government.

 The Police and Firefighters’ Retirement and Relief Board makes determinations and decisions on all retirement and survivor benefit claims and cases.
 The Board holds hearing proceedings and executive sessions for such cases and other relief matters concerning members of the D.C.
-Police and Fire Departments, U.S. Secret Service, U.S. Secret Service, Uniformed Division and U.S. Park Police.
+Police and Fire Departments, U.S. Secret Service, Uniformed Division and U.S. Park Police.
 The Support Staff schedules, plans and prepares all representation, information, documents, materials, agenda and witnesses for all matters that come before the Board, processes all actions and decisions of the Board, maintains the record keeping, write Findings of Fact and Conclusion of Law, and prepares the appeal records in all adverse decisions.